oopsmonk/documentation/iot/0.1/platformio/introduction/get-started.md

 ## Hardware

-To complete this guide you need the following:
+To complete this tutorial you need the following:
 - A 32-bit/64-bit microcontroller device that is supported by Arduino
 - A Linux, macOS, or Windows operating system